CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

     - In the "Search Extensions in Marketplace" search box, type and search for the **C#** **(2)** extension.
     - Select **C#** **(3)** from the list of results that show up.
     - Click on the **Install** **(4)** button, if it is available otherwise please ignore.
+    - Click on the **Update** button if it is already installed and not updated.

    ![](../media/csharp-install.png)